Photo by Thought Catalog on Unsplash

 Validation has been a challenge in my own life.
-There was a tiny, inner voice inside telling me: “It’s not good enough”.
+There was a tiny, inner voice, my inner critic, inside telling me: “It’s not good enough”.
 I know firsthand how difficult it can be, and believe me, it’s not where you want to be.

 I get better at self-validating.
 I accept my emotions without judgment.
-I learn that the only person who is able to convince me of my worth is actually me.
+I learned that the only person who is able to convince me of my worth is actually me.